 “The front is the new part of the garden and it is our window display to those driving past,” explained Robert.
 “Every year it gets better.”

-The Gardens are open Sunday to Thursday from 11am till 5pm with late opening on June 22 till 9pm.
+The Gardens are open Sunday to Thursday from 10.30am till 5pm.
 The Manor house is only open on Bank Holiday Monday May